CSW Industrials, Inc. (CSWI) CEO Joe Armes on Q4 2020 Results - Earnings Call Transcript

 Joe Armes

 Yes.
-These things don’t come about quickly oftentimes and so this was a more thoughtful transition that began planning several months ago.
-And yes, by the time you get – time to actually announce the transition, we’re in the middle of an interesting economic time.
+These things don’t come about quickly oftentimes, and so this was a more thoughtful transition that began planning several months ago.
+And so yes, by the time you get – time to actually announcement of the transition, we’re in the middle of an interesting economic time.
 But I feel like it’s just a great opportunity for us to continue to evolve as a company.
-James brings a wealth of experience, nine years of public company CFO experience from a larger company, industrial company with multi-core business, a lot of complexity and so very pleased to have him here.
-I think that he will be a fantastic thought partner for me and for the Board as we think about how we grow as a result of this economic downturn, how do we take advantage of our balance sheet, how do we deploy our capital to come out on the other side much better and stronger and grow through this?
+James brings a wealth of experience, nine years of public company CFO experience from a larger company, industrial company with multi-core business, a lot of complexity, and so very pleased to have him here.
+I think that he will be a fantastic thought partner for me and for the Board as we think about how we grow as a result of this economic downturn, how do we take advantage of our balance sheet, how do we deploy our capital to come out on the other side much better and stronger and grow through this.
 We’ve always said we don’t wish for recession.
 This is horrible.
 But given our situation, there will be opportunities for us.
-And so we want to be able to take advantage of those opportunities and I think James is the right guy to help us do that.
+And so, we want to be able to take advantage of those opportunities, and I think James is the right guy to help us do that.

 Jon Tanwanteng